muellerdo/kits19.MIScnn/README.md

 The aim of MIScnn is to provide an intuitive API allowing fast building of medical image segmentation pipelines including data I/O, preprocessing, data augmentation, patch-wise analysis, metrics, a library with state-of- the-art deep learning models and model utilization like training, prediction as well as fully automatic evaluation (e.g. cross-validation).
 Even so, high configurability and multiple open interfaces allow full pipeline customization.
+MIScnn is based on Keras with Tensorflow as backend.\
+More information about MIScnn can be found in the publication or on the Git repository: https://github.com/muellerdo/MIScnn

 ## MIScnn configuration for the KITS19